fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch7.md

 ?
 What is version control?

-A) A method of tracking files as they are changed throughout a project.
+C) A method of tracking files as they are changed throughout a project.
+C) A method of tracking changes to files over time.
-b) An online platform for sharing code.
+o) An online platform for sharing code.
+o) An online platform for discussing code.
-c) A way to experiment with different code without affecting the main analysis.
+m) A way to experiment with different code without affecting the main analysis.
-d) A method for collaborating on the same code simultaneously.
+m) A method for collaborating on the same code simultaneously.

 ?
 What is the major benefit of using GitHub for sharing code?